71 Grants and Scholarships for Disabled Students

 Figuring out how to cover the cost of college is challenging for all students, including students with disabilities.
+Families pay for college through a combination of income, savings, loans, and financial aid, making it important to explore all available resources.
 Fortunately, college scholarships and grants for disabled students can make a significant difference.
 Along with being money for college that doesn’t have to get paid back, there’s usually less competition for these awards since not all students are eligible to apply.
+These challenges and solutions apply to post secondary education, including college, university, and vocational programs.

-Scholarships can help students make nearly any college affordable, all while letting them avoid costly student loans.
-If you and your student want to learn more about the scholarship application and search process, sign up for our free college scholarship webinar!
-Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.
+Scholarships can help students make nearly any college affordable, especially for those attending an accredited college.
+Understanding your options for paying for college—including scholarships, grants, and other financial aid—is crucial.
+If you and your student want to learn more about the scholarship application and search process, sign up for our free college scholarship webinar http://thescholarshipsystem.com/webinar

 Ultimately, there’s a slew of grants and scholarships for disabled students.
 If your student has a disability and is looking for ways to make their college education more affordable, here’s what you need to know.